erpnext/foundation/foundation/www/docs/user/manual/en/human-resources/leave-application.md

 # Leave Application

-If your company has a formal system where Employees have to apply for leaves to be able to qualify as paid leaveas, you can create Leave Application to track approval and usage of leaves.
+If your company has a formal system where Employees have to apply for leaves to be able to qualify as paid leaves, you can create Leave Application to track approval and usage of leaves.
 You have to mention the Employee, Leave Type and the period for which the leave is taken.